 Phonexa Cares: Addressing the Housing Crisis with Habitat for Humanity

 California is in the midst of a crisis.
 Or as the California Chamber of Commerce describes it: a “housing disaster.”
-A report from CalChamber’s website explains that there is an approximate deficient of between 3 and 4 million affordable homes in the state—a deficient that continues to grow each year.
+A report from CalChamber’s website explains that there is an approximate deficit of between 3 and 4 million affordable homes in the state—a deficit that continues to grow each year.
 In Los Angeles alone, more than half a million affordable homes are needed.

 The housing crisis affects the local economy, our quality of life, and—most importantly—the lives that are thrown into turmoil when individuals or families are faced with the crisis head on.
 As the CalChamber report concludes: “Working families become poor families when faced with the cost of shelter.
 The lack of affordable housing also forces many working Californians into extra-long commutes, adding more air pollution, more traffic congestion, and reduced worker productivity.”
 In short, the situation is as dire as it has ever been.

 It can be overwhelming to be faced with these issues, but at Phonexa we were able to take the first steps towards improving this situation by volunteering our time and resources to our local San Gabriel Valley Habitat for Humanity on a project right in our hometown of Glendale.

 Since their founding in 1990, San Gabriel Valley Habitat for Humanity has been focused on providing housing aid to families and individuals in the San Gabriel Valley area of Los Angeles County.
 The organization works diligently to find those who are in special need of affordable housing and helps them become homeowners.
 The homes aren’t gifts though: every new homeowner buys their home at a special rate and puts in a certain amount of “sweat equity,” meaning they work alongside others in the construction of their homes.